datanav/docs/system/qlik.rst

 ====
 Qlik
 ====
-SaaS platform with cloud-agnostic and hybrid deployment
+SaaS platform with cloud-agnostic and hybrid deployment.

 Data types
 ^^^^^^^^^^